itw929/FinCheck/README.md

 Two failure modes, both normal:

-- **"No caption track on this video."** Plenty of Shorts have none.
+- **"No caption track on this video."** Many Shorts have none.
 Pick a different video.
-Creators who caption their videos are also the ones making the content you want to check, so this correlates in your favour.
+Creators who caption their videos are also the ones making the content you want to check.
 - **"YouTube likely served a bot check."** Install `yt-dlp` and run it again.

 ### Step two — get the labels